 The FSM plan includes a section which describes the modification process.
-This includes:

-- (1) The initiation of a change request either by a fault found during integration / validation, functional enhancement request or by a (field) failure investigation; - (2) Impact analysis of the proposed change to the PES itself; - (3) Specification of the change; - (4) An impact analysis to determine the appropriate re-entry point to the safety life cycle; - (5) Implementation of the specified change; - (6) Re-verification of changed modules and affected modules. - (7) Re-validation of affected requirements and regression tests; - (8) Procedures and decision to inform customers upon detection of safety critical faults in released products (these are part of the normal company quality procedures).

-(9) The modification process shall be used starting with formal integration test.
+This includes: (1) Change request either by a fault found during integration / validation, functional enhancement request or by a (field) failure investigation;

+- (2) Impact analysis of the proposed change to the PES itself; - (3) Specification of the change;

+(4) The impact analysis determines the appropriate re-entry point of the safety life cycle;

+- (5) Implement the specified change; - (6) Re-verification of changed modules and affected modules. - (7) Re-validation of affected requirements and regression tests; - (8) Procedures and decision to inform customers upon detection of safety critical faults in - released products, these are part of the normal company quality procedures. - (9) The modification process shall be used starting with formal integration test.